Overview

 Feedback and commenting |

 Feedback should be provided using Schoology annotations and comments.
-Google’s inline commenting can be used while viewing the Google doc. |
+Google’s inline commenting can be used while reviewing the Google doc. |

 Feedback should be provided using Google’s inline commenting tools.
 The Overall feedback area will not pass back to the Schoology gradebook.
 Grade comments can be added in the Schoology gradebook. |